felias-fogg/dw-link/docs/manual.md

 The serial connection to the hardware debugger could not be established.
 The most likely reason for that is that there is a mismatch of the bit rates.
 The Arduino uses by default 115200 baud, but you can recompile dw-link with a changed value of `HOSTBPS`, e.g., using 230400.
 If GDB is told something differently, either as the argument to the `-b` option when starting *avr-gdb* or as an argument to the GDB command `set serial baud ...`, you should change that.
 If you did not specify the bitrate at all, GDB uses its default speed of 9600, which will not work!

-My experience is that 230400 bps works only with the UNO boards that use the ATmega32U2 chip as the USB interface.
-The Arduino Nano as well a Chinese clones using the CH320 chips cannot  communicate at that speed.
-You have to fall back to 115200 bps.
+My experience is that 230400 bps works only with UNO boards.
+The Arduino Nano cannot  communicate at that speed, though.

 A further (unlikely) reason for a failure in connecting to the host might be that a different communication format was chosen (parity, two stop bits, ...).